clhenrick/clhenrick.io/content/blog/_draft-why-prototype.md

 ## Introduction

-This is a topic that I have been meaning to write for quite a while and one I'm pretty passionate about.
-Much of it comes out of my personal experience from working in the tech industry over the past decade or so, and before that while attending the MFA Design and Technology program at Parsons School of Design in New York City.
-Some of the ideas here were inspired by a conversation I had with my former manager at Google, Ryan Kuykendall, a vetern UX Engineer who managed a team of UX Engineers on Google Cloud.
-Additionally, I've experienced some misconceptions around prototyping for the web, which has also motivated me to write this post.
-I hope what follows is useful for folks out there who work on creating things for the web, particularly those with a design and/or front-end web development background.
+This is a topic that I have been meaning to write about for quite a while now.
+It also happens to be one I'm fairly passionate about.
+Much of what follows stems from my professional experience working in the tech industry over the past decade or so, and before that while attending the MFA Design and Technology program at Parsons School of Design in New York City.
+Some of what I've written here was inspired by a conversation I had with my former manager at Google, Ryan Kuykendall, a vetern UX Engineer who managed a team of UX Engineers on Google Cloud.
+Additionally, I've experienced some misconceptions of what UX prototyping for the web is, which has further motivated me to write this post.
+I sincerely hope what follows is useful advice and information for folks out there who work on creating things for the web, particularly those with a design and/or front-end web development background.

 ## What do I mean by "prototype" and "prototyping"?

-Before getting into the weeds too deeply I would like to clarify the usage of the words "prototype" and "prototyping" in the context of this blog post.
+Before getting into the weeds I would like to clarify the usage of the words "prototype" and "prototyping" in the context of this blog post.

 Here's what [Wikipedia has to say about the word prototype](https://en.wikipedia.org/wiki/Prototype):